AdmiralCloud/collapse/README.md

 ## Deployment

-compiles rc-collapse and makes the changes available via mmpro/collapse
+compiles rc-collapse. commit changes to assets/*.css and lib to git. that will make the changes available via mmpro/collapse
 ```
 npm run compile
 ```